Coconut Pumpkin Bundt Cake with Coconut Caramel

 Yes, this cake freezes beautifully without the glaze for a month or more.
 The condensation makes the glaze quite messy.

-Absolutely, you can add 1/2 cup chocolate chips to the cake as we did in our chocolate chip pumpkin cake.
+Absolutely, you can add 1/2 cup of chocolate chips to the cake as we did in our chocolate chip pumpkin cake.

-No, this cake works better with oil but you can use this pumpkin cake or this pumpkin spice cake.
+No, this cake works better with oil, but you can use this pumpkin cake or this pumpkin spice cake.
 Both are butter-based and absolutely delicious.
 You can bake them in a bundt pan as suggested in the recipe notes

 Coconut Pumpkin Bundt Cake